hpccsystems-solutions-lab/HelpMissingKids25/README.md

 [VS-Code IDE Install Page](https://code.visualstudio.com/download).

-Download QuickStart.mod located in this repository's root folder.
+Download QuickStart.mod located in in the Docs folder of this repository.
 This file has the initial code you need for this challenge.
-The import process will be discussed at the Workshops, but in both IDEs simply open the MOD file and follow the prompts.
+In both IDEs simply open the MOD file and follow the prompts.
 CTRL+O in the ECL IDE, and the F1 key in VS-Code will pop up the command dialog, and look for the "ECL: Import 'mod' file" command.

 If you need more information on the ECL jobs you are running please use [ECL Watch Page](http://challenge.us-hpccsystems-dev.azure.lnrsg.io:8010/)